WillPower98/RandomNumGen/README.md

 # RandomNumberGenerator

 To execute: have Java 1.8 installed and double click the executable jar "BallyCodingTest".
-To check out the code, open up the "RandomNumberGen" in desireed IDE or formatter.
+To check out the code, open up the "RandomNumberGen" in desired IDE or formatter.

 Assumptions:
 1) Random number is between 0 and 1.
 If a desired number range is desired, then the numbers can get multiplied.